megbedell/gaia-kepler.fun/scripts/HOWTO.md

 #### 4. combining tables into final data products

-I then run the `build_tables_w_dist.py` script to trim unnecessary data columns, combine the three data sources (Gaia, Bailer-Jones, and NASA Exoplanet Archive), calculate angular separations between Gaia and NASA sources including propagation of proper motions between reference epochs, and save the appropriate match subsets.
+I then run the `build_tables_w_dist.py` script to trim unnecessary data columns, combine the three data sources (Gaia, Bailer-Jones, and NASA Exoplanet Archive), calculate angular separations between Gaia and NASA sources including propagation of proper motions between reference epochs (for Gaia sources with net proper motion at or above the level of 50 mas/yr), and save the appropriate match subsets.